stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 2. Context, collaboration and cadence improves progressively - learn as you go
 3. When employees are added, there is "_movement at the station_" - to use an old saying from Australian sheep and cattle farmers - that is, a reason to be there and engage

-### step #7 - an OKR consultant, skilled in change
+### step #7 - OKR consultants, skilled in change

 When it comes to cascading OKRs, most larger companies will hire an OKR coach who has a background in change management consulting.

-If you feel that's the right choice for your organization, we recommend doing that just before rollout stage 3 - expanding to 50.
+If you feel that's the right choice for your organization, we recommend doing that just before rollout stage 3 above.

-Stages 1 and 2 beforehand will give you great insight to the challenges you may or may not be facing, and the ideal profile of consultant you need to hire.
+Stages 1 and 2 beforehand will give you great insight to the challenges you may or may not be facing, and the profile of consultant you need to hire.

 ## implementing OKRs - decouple remuneration from OKRs

 Most practitioners, including the father of OKRs, Intel’s Andy Grove, and the pioneers since, firmly believe that remuneration should be decoupled from OKRs.

 At #stratapp, we share the same view.
 You want people to take risks and to strive for objectives that are ambitious and motivating.
 That’s how you transform organizations, create new markets and innovate beyond what competitors believe is possible.

+We discuss this further in [the difference between OKRs vs KPIs vs remuneration](https://stratappsaas.com/blog/OKRs-vs-KPIs/ "OKRs vs KPIs").

 ## implementing OKRs - useful links